Paul Acquah

-Paul Amoako Acquah is a Ghanaian economist and a former Deputy Director for the Africa Department of the International Monetary Fund from 1998 to 2001.
+Paul Amoaful Acquah is a Ghanaian economist and a former Deputy Director for the Africa Department of the International Monetary Fund from 1998 to 2001.
 He is also a former Governor of the Bank of Ghana (2001-2009).

 Early life and education

 He was born in Juabo in the Western Region of Ghana.
 Acquah had his secondary education at St. Augustine's College.
 He later obtained his degree in Economics from the University of Ghana, Legon.
 He proceeded to obtain his master's degree from Yale University and his PhD from University of Pennsylvania.

 Career

 Acquah joined the International Monetary Fund as an economist.
 He worked for the fund and served in various capacities till 1998 when he became the fund's deputy director of its Africa department.
 In 2001 he resigned from the IMF and was appointed by the then President of Ghana, John Kufuor as the Governor of the Bank of Ghana until 2009.

 After leaving the Bank of Ghana, Paul Acquah joined a new team setup to oversee the restructuring and development of Tema Oil Refinery and Ghana's crude oil supply.
 Other team members were Kwabena Duffuor, Chief of Staff John Henry Martey Newman, and Minister of Energy Joe Oteng-Adjei.